13 Different Types of Tiles Explained

 9. Terrazzo Tiles

-Terrazzo tiles are made out of various materials, including glass, quartz, marble, and granite.
+Terrazzo tiles are made of various materials, including glass, quartz, marble, and granite.
 Polishing, curing, and grounding are all steps in the preparation process, resulting in a resilient, smooth, appealing, and shining tile, making it a popular choice for public buildings.

 10. Onyx Tiles